 AVL Trees in Clojure

-An AVL tree is a self-balancing binary search tree, where-by the height of a node’s children differ by at most one.
-In the event that this property is violated a re-balancing process takes place.
-In the past I have discussed how to implement a Binary Search Tree in Clojure, providing average time complexity of O(log n).
-However, in the event that the order of insertion is sequential (either every value greater than, or every value less than the last), time complexity increases to be linear, the same as a linked-list.
-Self-balancing trees such as the AVL variant provide us with the familiar worst-case of O(log n), thanks to it’s re-balancing phase.
+An AVL tree is a self-balancing binary search tree, whereby the height of a node’s children differs by at most one.
+In the event that this property is violated, a rebalancing process takes place.
+In the past, I have discussed how to implement a Binary Search Tree in Clojure, providing an average time complexity of O(log n).
+However, if the order of insertion is sequential (where each value is either greater than or less than the last), time complexity increases to be linear, the same as a linked list.
+Self-balancing trees, such as the AVL variant, provide us with a worst-case complexity of O(log n), thanks to their rebalancing phase.

 Balance Factor

-Using the previous Binary Search Tree implementation as a base, we are able to expand upon this to include the AVL property.
+Using the previous Binary Search Tree implementation as a base, we can expand upon this to include the AVL property.

 invocation.

-The balance factor per. node is calculated by the difference between the two child node’s heights, as shown below.
+The balance factor of a node is calculated as the difference between the heights of its two child nodes, as shown below.

 (defn height